Melrose station: Planned closure

+Later changes

 On July 9, 2000 service at the station and Tremont was doubled, increasing from 11 weekday trains to 25 trains, and weekend service was restored, adding 19 daily trips. $2 million was provided in the MTA's 2000–2004 Capital Program to pay for new staircases at the station.
 Most of that funding went to Melrose as the station was hard to find because it was located partially underneath a high-rise building.
 In 2006, the station was renovated, and the northbound platform was moved out from underneath the overpass to its current location.

 Prior to the opening of the Yankees–East 153rd Street station on the Hudson Line in 2009, the station was the closest station on the New York Central (later Penn Central) to Yankee Stadium.
 Specials ran to and from the station to serve events at the stadium.

 In 2012, Melrose residents expressed concern regarding the station; residents would like to see more frequent service, but track and capacity limitations hinder the amount of service available for the stop.
-Other concerns regarded the lack of handicap access, and the past closure of the main entrance to the stop.
+Other concerns regarded the lack of accessibility, and the past closure of the main entrance to the stop.
 The main entrance was closed when the community was at the height of its turmoil, but as the community has regained its footing the desire to have the station open to the primary commercial street, 161st Street, has grown.

 Station layout

-The station has two offset high-level side platforms each two cars long reached by stairway from East 162nd Street and Courtland Avenue.
+The station has two offset high-level side platforms, each two cars long, serving the outer tracks of the four-track line. reached by stairway from East 162nd Street and Courtland Avenue.
 When trains stop at the station, normally the front two open cars receive and discharge passengers.
 The southbound platform is located underneath East 162nd Street and the New York City Housing Authority's Morrisania Air Rights public housing project.
 The station is located just south of a former wye with the northern terminus of the former Port Morris Branch.